doriwilson/recce-super-demo/QUICK_START.md

 # Quick Start Guide

 Get up and running in 5 minutes.
-This repository has pre-generated artifacts, so you just need to build the data and run Recce.
+This repository has **pre-generated Recce state files**, so you just need to build the data and run Recce.

 ## Setup (One Time - 3 minutes)